 - My Account

 Prince was born on this date in 1958.
-He was an African American singer, producer, musician, and global multi-media entertainer.
+He was a Black singer, producer, musician, and global multi-media entertainer.

 Prince Rogers Nelson was from Minneapolis, MN, a graduate of Minneapolis Central High School, who taught himself to play a number of musical instruments.
 He also formed the soul-rock group Grand Central during high school.
 Prince self-produced his first LP, “For You,” in 1978.
 He then created his own recording label Paisley Park.
 Prince's musical styles have been compared to James Brown, Jackie Wilson, and other R&B greats, but as his career grew, he carved out his own renowned status by delivering funk, rock, and soul with a special pop feel.

 Prince scored a total of 11 number one songs and 22 top 10 hits on the pop charts.
 Prince released a number of LP's throughout the 1980s and into the 1990s while touring, writing, and producing for other artists and starring in a few movies.
 Although his first four LP releases were unpretentious hits with R&B audiences, they are considered some of his best work.
 During these years, Prince was allowed great independence from his record label, Warner Brothers, to create his own kind of music.
 He subsequently released “Prince” (1979), “Dirty Mind” (1980), “Controversy” (1981), and “1999” (1982).
 Prince’s 1984 soundtrack album “Purple Rain” was one of the biggest hits of the decade and it earned three Grammy Awards in 1985.
 From 1982 to 1986, he toured with his band, the Revolution.